MG Software.

 2. /Comparisons

-Ghost and WordPress serve overlapping but different markets.
-Ghost is the superior choice for professional content creators and publications: faster, cleaner, with native memberships and newsletters.
-WordPress is the more versatile platform that can serve virtually any use case thanks to its massive plugin ecosystem.
-The choice depends on your primary goal: if you want a modern publishing platform, choose Ghost; if you need a versatile website with endless extensibility, choose WordPress.
+Ghost and WordPress serve overlapping but fundamentally different markets, each with their own philosophy that makes them irreplaceable for their target audience.
+Ghost is the superior choice for professional content creators, independent publishers, and newsletter platforms: the platform is significantly faster than WordPress out-of-the-box, offers a cleaner and more distraction-free writing experience, and delivers native memberships and newsletters without the complexity of plugin configuration and maintenance.
+WordPress is the undeniably more versatile platform that can serve virtually any use case thanks to the massive ecosystem of 59,000+ plugins, from e-commerce via WooCommerce to learning management systems.
+The choice depends on your primary goal: if you want a modern publishing platform that combines speed, simplicity, and monetization, choose Ghost; if you need a versatile website with endless extensibility and a massive community, choose WordPress.

 Ghost